coolbreeze413/qorc-onion-apps/qorc_helloworldfpga/README.rst

   2. FT2232H Boards: :code:`export QORC_OCD_IF_CFG=.scaffolding/ft2232h_swd.cfg` (available in the current dir)
   3. STLinkv2 Adapters: :code:`export QORC_OCD_IF_CFG=interface/stlink-v2.cfg` (available in the OpenOCD install scripts dir)
   4. DAPLink Adapters: :code:`export QORC_OCD_IF_CFG=interface/cmsis-dap.cfg` (available in the OpenOCD install scripts dir)
+  5. picoprobe: :code:`export QORC_OCD_IF_CFG=interface/picoprobe.cfg` (available in the OpenOCD install scripts dir, only if RaspberryPi flavor OpenOCD has been initialized)

   Practically, any adapter that supports OpenOCD and SWD can be used with the appropriate cfg file passed in.